Skip to Content

 Pros and Cons of using Cards in the UK

 So what about credit and debit cards, or other types of payment cards?
 Big names like Visa and Mastercard are accepted all over the UK.
-Here’s some more info on the pros and cons of paying by card.
+American Express cards are not as widely accepted as Visa and Mastercard.
+Apple Pay and Google Pay are also widely accepted in the UK.

 Pros